PeterHickman/rc/README.md

 As this tool is just for me there are some _limitations_ that might irk you.
 So far this meets my needs and the motivation to fix them is rather low

-* The data has to be `tab` seperated.
-I know the files it processes are `.csv` and should support at least the `comma` but it works for me
 * You can only give a single column despite being able to supply multiple rows.
 My reports are already wide enough as they are
 * I am a programmer so the first column in the file is refered to as `0` and the second as `1` etc
 * There is very little error checking :(